One-Body Properties and Their Perturbative Accuracy with Aufbau Suppressed Coupled Cluster Theory: Conclusion

 \section{Conclusion}

-We have derived the analytic first derivatives for Aufbau suppressed coupled cluster theory for the single-CSF case and used it to calculate the excited state one-body reduced density matrix.
-The 1-RDM was then used to calculate natural orbitals in an attempt to find a reference-independent stationary point for ASCC.
-For simple valence and Rydberg systems, we showed this can be achieved, but the converged solution was not significantly more accurate than any of its references.
-However, with more difficult systems like charge transfer excitations, convergence was reached on only a fraction of the tests, indicating that a closer analysis of the effects of symmetry violation in both the right- and left-hand amplitudes should occur, in addition to other potential methods to mitigate or eliminate these problems.
-Despite this setback, we still showed that ASCC's response can be useful where other methods struggle, demonstrated through the successful predictions of minimal change to atomic populations on a charge transfer despite a small modification to the surroundings with a moving water molecule.
+We have derived the excited state one-body reduced density matrix for single-CSF Aufbau suppressed coupled cluster theory for the evaluation of one-body properties.
+The 1-RDM was first used to calculate natural orbitals in an attempt to find a reference-independent stationary point for ASCC.
+For simple valence and Rydberg systems, we showed that this can be achieved, but the converged solution was not significantly more accurate than any of the solutions using the original references.
+However, with more difficult systems like charge transfer excitations, convergence was reached on only a fraction of the tests, indicating that a closer analysis of the effects and potential prevention of symmetry violation in both the right- and left-hand amplitudes should occur.
+For this reason, we currently do not recommend performing natural orbital refinement within ASCC as a general strategy, but we have hope that an improved approach to reach the reference-independent stationary point can be devised.
+Despite this setback, we still showed that ASCC's response can be useful where other methods struggle; this was demonstrated through the successful predictions of minimal change to atomic populations on a charge transfer despite a small modification to the surroundings, whereas EOM-CCSD incorrectly predicted less charge transfer characteristics and a larger dependence upon the surroundings.
 Through a perturbative analysis, we found that when only including the first order excitation amplitudes (similar to ground state CCSD), the 1-RDM is significantly less accurate than its ground state counterpart.
 However, upon the inclusion of some additional amplitudes that don't change the asymptotic scaling, we can complete the 1-RDM through the same orders of PT as CCSD.
 While doing so had minimal effect on the accuracy of vertical excitation energies, for which regular ASCC already performed well in the systems tested, the response-informed variant ASCC$^{(1,M)}$ demonstrated a significantly higher accuracy in predicting excited state dipole moments, roughly on par with orbital unrelaxed LR-CCSD.
+Thus, while ASCC$^{(1,M)}$ mostly reproduces the accuracy of EOM-CCSD for excited state populations and dipoles, it should be emphasized that it does so while simultaneously delivering improved excitation energies in CT systems.